lolo83560/LLzotify/README.md

-Modded version with simple text outputs to facilitate integration in a Powershell scrit call Associated PS wrapper to be installed from here : pip install git+https://github.com/lolo83560/ZotifyDownload.git
+Modded version with simple text outputs to facilitate integration in a Powershell script call

+Associated PS wrapper to be installed from here :

+pip install git+https://github.com/lolo83560/ZotifyDownload.git

 ============================================================================================